igorcarpanese/wordle-is-solved/strategy.md

 After discovering a correct position, the player insisted on winning in the next round.
 However, note that repeating a green character does not give additional information about the answer.

-After choosing "chill," the player could have chosen a word that maximized the number of different letters.
-If instead of "spill," the player had chosen "kaput," it would have discovered the answer in a single round.
-Why "kaput"?
-Although "kaput" is clearly not the answer, the only possible words were {"skill," "spill," "still," "swill"}, and "kaput" contains the letters 'k', 'p' and 't.'
+After choosing "night," the player could have chosen a word that maximized the number of different letters.
+If instead of "right," the player had chosen "blend" or "fresh," it would have be the answer in a single round.
+Why?
+Even knowing that "blend" and "flesh" are cleary not the answer, all the letters of both words are the first characters of set of the possible answers {'bight', 'dight', 'eight', 'fight', 'hight', 'light', 'might', 'night', 'right', 'sight', 'tight', 'wight'}.

 This example suggests the existence of different states.
 Each state has different strategies based on different goals.